Frequently Asked Questions About Filling Out the NEPP Application

 Q. Can we get feedback if our project is not awarded?

-A. Yes, County staff will meet with you upon your request to summarize the scoring and evaluation of the committee.
+A. Yes, County staff will meet with you upon your request to summarize the scoring and evaluation of the committee following notice of award.

 Q. How long does each applicant have to complete the project?